 Three years ago Brenda decided that it was time to push and drive for her Shodan (Black belt) and for any karate-ka this is the biggest step in their karate journey and Brenda was no exception, as in the lead up to her grading there was plenty for time blood sweat and tears along with some very long nights practicing and in December 2016 she went for it, but unfortunately this time it wasn't meant to be as she failed the kumite section of the grading.

 In the true spirit of karate though the next week she was back in the Dojo raring to nail her grading the next chance she got, and in February 2017 that is exactly what she did.

 Sadly not long after attaining her Shodan Brenda was taken ill being diagnosed with cancer early 2018 at which time she was unable to train due to the strain of the treatment she was receiving but all the while she was keeping tabs on the club and making sure we were all still training hard.

 Thankfully in early 2019 and after a very long road to recovery Brenda returned to the dojo in her gi ready to begin training for her Nidan and at the age of 68 after battling cancer that is the level of determination and dedication that Brenda is known and loved for at the club.

-Development Officer - Ben Lacey, Shodan (1st Dan)
+Club Instructor and Development Officer - Ben Lacey, Shodan (1st Dan)

-Ben joined the club on the 6th June 2016 after a lot of consideration after his brother Joe, who also trained at the club had passed away in the April that year.
+Ben joined the club on the 6th June 2016 after a lot of consideration after his brother Joe, who also trained at the club had passed away in the April of that year.

 It didn’t take long for Ben to take to karate as he enjoys the challenge of hard training and the advancement in his karate journey.
 Ben tries to take part in all courses and competitions available to him, because he believes this will help in the journey to attaining his Shodan.